abhinavdc/cowin-pinger/readme.md

 #  COWIN VACCINE AVAILABILITY NOTIFIER
 Get notified on your phone when there is a vaccine slot available at your location, by running a script on your computer.
 Uses Co-Win public APIs.

+Update: Now works without IFTTT by playing a notification sound when a slot is found.

 ![Instructions-GIF](https://github.com/abhinavdc/cowin-pinger/blob/main/img/instructions.gif)

 ## GETTING STARTED
-### Run cowin-pinger

 Install [node](https://nodejs.org/en/download/), if not already installed.
 Then run the following command:

-    npx cowin-pinger run --key=<IFTTT-KEY> --hook=<IFTTT-WEBHOOK-NAME> --age=<YOUR-AGE> --district=<DISTRICT-ID>
+    npx cowin-pinger run --age=<YOUR-AGE> --district=<DISTRICT-ID>

 Replace the arguments above with the required values like mentioned below

-  - Replace `<IFTTT-KEY>` with your WebHook Key from IFTTT.

-  - Replace `<IFTTT-WEBHOOK-NAME>` with the name you used for the WebHook in IFTTT.

   - Replace `<YOUR-AGE>` with your age.